 Originally I didn’t make the animals to be animated, (maybe somewhere in the back of my mind…) but after I brought the basket of elephants and lions and tigers into class, my professor Judy Sue decided to send me on a different route than the rest of the class, realizing how excited I was about what I was doing, and that I needed to take it further.
 It took me about two weeks to make all of the animals and dolls, and I made the animation in one sitting the next weekend.
 I did it completely on my own, locked in our spare room surrounded by desk lamps and animals with my camera taped to a box on a stool instead of a tripod…

 A lot of my work is rooted in nostalgia.
 I feel like all the things I am drawing or painting or sewing, I am making for my childhood self.
 I think ‘CIRCUS’ is less about an actual circus, and more about a toy circus coming to life.
 That all the characters were touched and loved and imperfect is important to me.
 I find myself constantly illustrating places or people I want to be.
 I think ‘CIRCUS’ is an example of my constant quest to return to the magical places I inhabited as a child, where I didn’t even need a camera and a computer to make my toys and drawings come alive.

 This Wintersession a friend in the animation department and I are doing an independent study, working on another animation.
 I’m excited to learn the real techniques of stop-motion animation and puppet making, since ‘CIRCUS’ was a bit of an experiment.
 Hopefully the first of many adventures in animation!”

 Phoebe’s circus characters remind me of Alexander Calder’s

 famous miniature circus (shown below).

 Phoebe sent a thank you note in this envelope.
-Be sure to look at her blog to see other envelopes she’s decorated.
+Be sure to look at her website to see her work.
 Thanks, Phoebe.
 I’m looking forward to seeing what you create next.